 The PECOS system is a database of providers who have registered with CMS.
 A National Provider Identifier (NPI) is necessary to register in PECOS.
 Use that identifier to search for the provider in the database.

 If you don’t know the provider’s NPI number, you can search for their information in the NPI registry.
-To quickly screen a provider’s NPI and get additional insight into the provider, use our free NPI Lookup tool.
+Use our free NPI Lookup tool to quickly screen a provider’s NPI and get additional insight into the provider.

 How to Verify if a Provider is Enrolled in Medicare